 Lake Cumberland is a very popular lake.
 Some of our boats have been known to book out more than two years in advance.
 The earlier the better is a good rule to follow, particularly if you have an exact date in mind for your trip, or if you're planning a trip over a holiday weekend or during a special event.

 However, if you're flexible with your dates or the exact houseboat model, we can almost always find a trip for you even a few weeks before hand.

-Yes, linens (but no towels) are provided on all boats.
-Be sure pack bath towels, beach towels, hand towels, and kitchen towels.
+Yes, linens and bath towels are provided on all boats.
+Be sure to pack beach towels, hand towels, and kitchen towels.